 This can make a huge difference in a) how enjoyable you find the baking and cooking process and b) the success of your recipe!

-Here's the mise en place you'll need for this recipe:
+Here's the mise en place you'll need before you begin this recipe:

 - Bring the butter to room temperature.
 Let the butter sit out at room temperature (70°F) for an hour or two prior to baking.
 If you need to speed this process up, microwave the wrapped sticks of butter for about 4 seconds per side.
-The butter should still feel slightly cool to the touch but and soft enough to press a finger into, but not so soft that it's greasy or melty — you're looking for a temperature of about 65°F.
+The butter should still feel slightly cool to the touch and soft enough to press a finger into, but not so soft that it's greasy or melty — you're looking for a temperature of about 65°F.

 - Bring the eggs to room temperature.
 Submerge the eggs in very hot water for about 10-15 minutes prior to mixing.
 This helps them incorporate into the cake batter easily and will allow your cake to rise.
 If they're cold when you add them to the butter and sugar, they'll cool down the butter, causing the batter to break and separate.